Wings30306/calling-mrs-christmas/README.md

 - As a user, I want to see some case studies for past projects, so I can decide whether they're the right fit for what I need.
 - As a user, I want to see the services on order and know in advance how much they cost.
 - As a user, I want to read reviews.
 An average score would be helpful too in deciding whether to trust this company with my money.
+- As a user, I want to be able to contact the company, either by visiting them in person or by  filling out a contact form.
+I would expect to be emailed back by the company, but a record of past messages and their replies could be a nice addition in case mails get misplaced.

 ##### Current customer